willy2kle2/vuex-table/README.md

 - **Pagination**

-    For a better browsing on data, a maximum number of rows is displayed and others can be shown just by changing page.
+    For better browsing on data, a maximum number of rows is displayed and others can be shown just by changing page.

     [![Image from Gyazo](https://i.gyazo.com/f20817f0e25b874664ba9e3503a57303.gif)](https://gyazo.com/f20817f0e25b874664ba9e3503a57303)